philw1981/Milestone-Project-1-for-Code-institute/README.md

 ## Features to Implement in future

+- The use of more carousels and larger gallery sections would greatly increase the range of styles and skills the phtotgrapher can showcase to the user's

-It felt tricky having the three services on the website in terms of layout and colour scheme.
-Going forward it might be best having the sections on a page each.
-More links to the works of the photographer via social media, videos of photo-shoots taking place, reviews and testimonials would all help explain the services.
-Also due to time the photographer would have their own works on the site.
+- More links to the works of the photographer via social media and videos of photo-shoots taking place.

+- photographer's would have their own works on the site.

+- Reviews and testimonials would all help explain the quality and flexability of the services to the user.

+- The information regarding services needs to be a lot more detailed.

+- Going forward it might be best having the first page as an overall landing page and then the sections have a page each in much more detail.

 ## Technologies Used